Adjunctions and defects in Landau-Ginzburg models: Zorro moves

 \begin{proposition} For a morphism $\varphi: X \lra Y$ as above we have \begin{enumerate} \item $(\varphi \otimes 1_{{}^\dual X}) \circ \coev_X = (1_Y \otimes {}^\dual \varphi) \circ \coev_Y$, \item $\eval_Y \circ (1_{{}^\dual Y} \otimes \varphi) = \eval_X \circ ({}^\dual \varphi \otimes 1_X)$, \item ${}^\dual \varphi = \lambda_{{}^\dual X} \circ (\eval_Y \otimes 1_{{}^\dual X}) \circ (1_{{}^\dual Y} \otimes \varphi \otimes 1_{{}^\dual X}) \circ (1_{{}^\dual Y} \otimes \coev_X) \circ \rho^{-1}_{{}^\dual Y}$ \end{enumerate} and similarly for $\widetilde\eval$ and $\widetilde\coev$.
 Diagrammatically the above identities read

 \end{proposition}

 \begin{proof} Consider the diagrams

-where the vertical maps are analogous to~\eqref{eq:isogivescoev2}.
+where the vertical maps are analogous to~\eqref{eq:isogivescoev2} (the only change being a switch from left to right adjoints).
 By their naturality both diagrams commute.
 The counterclockwise maps send $1_X \in \Hom(X,X)$ and $1_Y \in \Hom(Y,Y)$ to the same element in $\Hom(\Delta, {}^\dual X \otimes Y)$.
 Thus the two sides of part~(i) are equal as they are the images of~$1_X$,~$1_Y$ under the clockwise maps.

 To prove part~(iii) we only have to apply a Zorro move and use part~(i), and with this part~(ii) follows together with another Zorro move:

 The obvious analogous identities for $\widetilde\eval$ and $\widetilde\coev$ follow in the same way. \end{proof}